Erigeron bloomeri

+Description

 Erigeron bloomeri is a short, small perennial herb rarely more than 20 cm (8 inches) tall, forming clumps over a taproot.
 It has mostly basal leaves several centimeters long which may be densely hairy to nearly hairless.
 Atop the short erect stems are inflorescences consisting of single flower heads.
 Each head is 1-2 centimeters (0.4-0.8 inches) wide and is packed with many small golden yellow disc florets, but no ray florets.